-On the motion of the Nomination and Remuneration Committee, the Board approves the offer of 30 000 options to the CEO.
+On the motion of the Nomination and Remuneration Committee, the Board approves the offer of 20 000 options to the CEO pursuant to the Stock Option Plan 2015-2017.

-On the motion of the Nomination and Remuneration Committee, the Board approves the proposed performance targets with respect to the performance share units that will be granted in December 2016.
+On the motion of the Nomination and Remuneration Committee, the Board approves the proposed performance targets with respect to the performance share units that will be granted in December 2017.